 One of the highlights of my career was when I met Chef Paul Bocuse.

-In 2001, I went back to school to prepare my BC Instructor Diploma.
+In 2001, I went back to school to prepare for my BC Instructor Diploma.
 I now possessed the necessary credentials to teach at Vancouver Community College for a few months before deciding to start my own business.
 During 2001, I also created the first version of 911cheferic.com, sharing recipes with the rest of the world as the Internet was just starting to become a household fixture.
 My website was featured in the New York Times in 2003 amongst the top sites for learning how to cook.

 Since that time, I have been quite busy with various services, all related to food.
 For example, I have been teaching culinary arts to avid amateurs at the University of British Columbia (UBC) as an independent contractor.
 I also offer private cooking classes, team building cooking classes, consulting for food industry leaders, and commercial recipe development.
 More recently, I have begun to specialize in chef coaching, combining experience, culinary expertise and coaching techniques to support passionate chefs in reaching their goals.
 Once again, I went back to school and obtained my Leadership Coaching Certificate.